RyXeleron/ExecStats/README.md

 18. **Domain**
     - **Status**: Working, detected.
     - **Details**: Domain is a paid executor.
-Level 3 and has no UNCS, previously known for being undetected in the early Hyperion 4.0.
+Level 3 has no UNCS, previously known for being undetected in the early Hyperion 4.0.
     - **Supports**: PC

 19. **Ignite**
     - **Status**: Working, detections unconfirmed.
-    - **Details**: A small, newly released paid internal executor, has high UNC and is level 3.
+    - **Details**: A small, newly released paid internal executor, has high UNC, and is level 3.
     - **Supports**: PC

 20. **Horizon**
     - **Status**: Not Released.
     - **Details**: Horizon is an under-development paid external executor.
-Horizon is a great executor, it has over 97%+ UNCS in their Lua environment, has a well-built reputation (they often use racism slurs though).
+Horizon is a great executor, it has over 97%+ UNCS in its Lua environment, and has a well-built reputation (they often use racism slurs though).
     - **Supports**: PC

 21. **Hydrogen**